MurdleDev/WhatsAppX/README.md

 <img src="Xcode%20Project/WhatsApp%20Legacy/Images/logo_large.png" width=20% height=20%>
 <h1>WhatsAppX</h1>

+use whatsapp on your old iPhone i guess

 This project is currently in beta.
-Please report bugs or ask for help in bag-xml’s Discord server -> `#whatsapp`.
-When reporting bugs or asking for help, please give **as much detail as you can.** Simply writing “my app crashes” or “chats don’t pop up” won’t help much in diagnosing the issue.
+Please report bugs or ask for help in bag-xml’s Discord server -> `#whatsapp`. *(When reporting bugs or asking for help, please give **as much detail as you can.**)*

 </div>